About Todd

 The Todd Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Ashe County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Todd, North Carolina residents are available through the local police department and authorized providers in Ashe County.
+Fingerprinting services for Todd, North Carolina residents are available through local police (where present) and authorized providers in Ashe County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Todd Police Department or Ashe County Sheriff's Office for scheduling and fees.

 Property records for Todd, North Carolina are maintained by the Ashe County Tax Assessor's Office and the Ashe County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Ashe County, including parcels in Todd.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Ashe County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many North Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Ashe County offices at the county courthouse.
 The Ashe County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Todd, North Carolina residents are available through both county and state offices.
 The North Carolina Department of Health and Human Services, Vital Records, located in Raleigh, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in North Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Ashe County Clerk's office issues marriage licenses and maintains marriage records for Ashe County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.